NexFive-Scripts/nexfive-documentation/NF_ReportSystem/faq.md

 ### What is NF_ReportSystem?
 NF_ReportSystem is a comprehensive reporting solution for FiveM servers that allows players to submit and manage reports efficiently.
 It helps server administrators maintain order and address player concerns promptly.

-### Which frameworks are supported?
-The script currently supports both ESX and QBCore frameworks.

-### Do I need any dependencies?
-Yes, the script requires:
-- ESX Framework or QBCore
-- ox_lib
-- ox_target

 ## Installation